chriskish19/sfct/README.md

 ```

 # Getting Started
-## Download
+## Compile From Source
-Download the current version of sfct from the releases page.
+This is the dev branch which I work on daily so there is no releases, you'll need to compile from source to run.

 ## Setup
 Run sfct.exe for the first time and it will create an sfct_lists.txt file in the current directory.
 This is where you specify the directories you want synced/copied.